rameerez/api_keys/README.md

-# Apikeys
+# ApiKeys

 [![Gem Version](https://badge.fury.io/rb/pay.svg)](https://badge.fury.io/rb/pay)

 > **Turn any Rails app into an API platform in 5 minutes, with Stripe-grade security & DX.**

-`apikeys` is a Ruby gem that handles secure API key generation, authentication, revocation, expiration, scopes, and provides optional self-serve UI for your Rails application users.
+`api_keys` is a Ruby gem that handles secure API key generation, authentication, revocation, expiration, scopes, and provides optional self-serve UI for your Rails application users.

 See the [Product Requirements Document](.cursor/prd.md) for the full vision and features.